Affric Kintail WayHome » Hiking the Affric Kintail Way, Scotland

 This stretch of the Great Glen Way is generally easy to explore on foot through agricultural areas and forests, you get beautiful panoramas of Loch Ness and the mountains to the north.
 After a boring stretch through the gray suburbs of Inverness and a rolling golf course we come after some climbs in the woods.

 Through the sticky snow we walk on through dark green pine forests and bare heathland.
 On the way we take a short detour to drink something in the Abriachan Eco-Campsite & Cafe.
 Located high in the hills north of Loch Ness in the Scottish Highlands, Abriachan Eco-Campsite & Cafe is a popular attraction on the ‘Great Glen Way’.
 The friendly boss Sandra and her husband seem to have walked away from a Highlander movie.
 We drink excellent black coffee and English tea and amuse ourselves with the explanation of the eloquent owner.
 Highly recommended for everyone on the Great Glen Way!

-After about twenty-three kilometers the soft forest trail goes down and we get a panoramic view of Loch Ness, not a trace of the famous monster but we enjoy the beautiful view.
-After a few kilometers hiking we see Urquhart castle on the green banks of the vast lake.
-There are three unpleasant kilometers on a busy asphalt road towards Drumnadrochit where our welcome committee treats us with well-earned food and drinks.
+After about twenty-three kilometres the soft forest trail goes down and we get a panoramic view of Loch Ness, not a trace of the famous monster but we enjoy the beautiful view.
+After a few kilometres hiking we see Urquhart castle on the green banks of the vast lake.
+There are three unpleasant kilometres on a busy asphalt road towards Drumnadrochit where our welcome committee treats us with well-earned food and drinks.
 After everyone has eaten (and drunk), one of the men in the now noisy company informs the waitress that she is a look-a-like of Dolly.
 I’m still not sure if he meant the busty Miss Parton or the famous Scottish sheep.
 Time to go to sleep. 😉

 Day III Drumnadrochit – Cannich